bm424/inductive-graph-algorithms/README.md

 A Python implementation of the inductive graph algorithms described in [Erwig 2001](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/inductive-graphs-and-functional-graph-algorithms/2210F7C31A34EA4CF5008ED9E7B4EF62).

-Inductive graphs allow functional implementations of graph algorithms like topological sort and minimum spanning trees, both of which are implemented in this library.
+Inductive graphs allow functional implementations of graph algorithms like topological sort and minimum spanning trees, both of which are implemented in this library among other algorithms.

 This implementation uses pure Python and no third-party libraries (except for testing and development).